Andrea290799/MicroRNA-profiling-of-severe-uncontrolled-allergic-asthmatic-patients/README.md

 The two main codes, `miRNAs_normalization.R` and `miRNAs_diff_exp.R`, have been mainly developed taking into account the characteristics of this project:

-- Serum miRNA profiling by RT-qPCR using 7900HT Fast Real-Time PCR System with 384-Well Block Module (Thermo-Fisher) and miRCURY LNA miARN miRNome PCR Panels (Human panel I +II).
+- Serum miRNA profiling by RT-qPCR using 7900HT Fast Real-Time PCR System with 384-Well Block Module (Thermo-Fisher) and miRCURY LNA miARN miRNome PCR Panels (Human panel I +II) were used for miRNA expression quantification.
-- Used plates must have 3 UniSP3 IPC detectors, used for normalization.
+- Used plates have 3 UniSP3 IPC detectors, used for inter-plate normalization.
 - Three groups of subjects have been considered.

 You need to take into account the neccessary changes in paths, file names and variables for the script to properly work.
 If you needed, you can contact me: andrea.escolar99@gmail.com